2024 Atlantic hurricane season: Hurricane Helene

-A CAG developed on September 20 and gradually organized and acquired more deep convection over the next few days while traversing an environment conducive for development.
+A Central American gyre developed on September 20 over Central America and gradually organized, acquiring more deep convection over the next few days while traversing an environment conducive for development.
 By 12:00 UTC on September 24, the disturbance became Tropical Storm Helene roughly 200 mi south of Cape San Antonio, Cuba.
 Continuously favorable conditions allowed the storm to intensify into a hurricane about 24 hours later as it moved northwestward and passed just offshore the Yucatán Peninsula.
 Helene then accelerated northeastward across the Gulf of Mexico due to a ridge and a deep-layer cut-off low-pressure area situated over the Tennessee Valley while expanding significantly and reaching major hurricane status late on September 26.
 At 03:10 UTC on the following day, Helene peaked as a Category 4 hurricane with maximum sustained winds of 140 mph (220 km/h) and a minimum pressure of 939 mbar as it struck Florida just east of the mouth of the Aucilla River, based on data from a Texas Tech StickNet observation site located about halfway between the landfall point and Perry.
 Thus, the cyclone became the most intense to make landfall in the Big Bend region of Florida since reliable records began.
 Helene quickly weakened as it moved quickly inland before degenerating into a post-tropical cyclone over Kentucky while merging with a cut-off low on September 27.
 The system then stalled over the state before dissipating on September 29.